NazariyDA/Inkspire-store-Analysis/README.md

 # Inkspire store Analysis 📊 📚
 Conducting an analysis of the imaginary Inkspire store’s performance by creating a dashboard that presents data for marketing managers, enabling them to make informed decisions regarding the optimization of advertising campaigns, promotional strategies, and product assortment.

+## The interactive dashboard displays information about the imaginary Inkspire store, allowing users to:
+* To quickly review the store’s key metrics and conversions (both overall and across key segments)
+* Independently explore conversions to identify how they vary depending on visitor groups and traffic sources.

+## Tools that were used during the project
+* The data for this project was obtained from the public GA4 dataset in **BigQuery**.
+* The required and processed data were visualized using **Tableau**.

 ## Conclusions Based on the Inkspire Dashboard Analysis:
 * ### Seasonality of User Activity.
 In early December 2020, an increase in user interest in the Inkspire store was recorded, corresponding to the pre-holiday period.
 This led to a rise in book views, especially of gift editions and holiday sets, as well as an increase in items added to the shopping cart.